Updated: Oct 24, 2022

 Gratitude and reflection offer support in stepping into the future with hope.
 As we desire our students to be challenged and uncomfortable during learning, let us also stretch ourselves as educators.
 Try, fail, and learn.
 Let's grow in content, strategies, technology, and methods.
 And let's grow together.
 Teachers can be awesome on their own, but so much more together.
 May we grow into our strengths and deficiencies so we can model for our students something greater…hope.

 Life is changing so much.
 To a certain level, that is an understatement.
 Fear, anger, discord, loneliness, grief, love, contentment, gratitude, joy, and hope permeate the world.
 The question is, what will consume us?
 As we prepare, lesson plan, read, learn, and enter into the unknown, no Frozen pun intended :), what's most important?
-CJ Reynolds puts well, let’s remember that “relationships are KING!”
+CJ Reynolds puts it well, let’s remember that “relationships are KING!”

 Amidst much heartache in this confusing world, I'm learning what it means to give thanks and find moments of delight.
 I hope that in the coming days, you will grow in learning something similar.
 Why do I teach?
 In a nutshell, to give second, third, fourth, etc., chances.
-I teach to share hope.
+I teach them to share hope.

-As you write/revise your mission statement, I encourage you also to write a "mission statement" for your students.
+As you write/revise your mission statement, I encourage you to write a "mission statement" for your students.

 Below is the most recent revision of hopes for my kiddos.

 How I hope you leave room 203,

 First, you would leave this place knowing you have a home.
 You were heard, cared for, and loved in this classroom and will always have a place to come back to second, that you would be curious and want to know more about the world and the people around you.
 I hope to foster a longing for learning and questioning in each of you.
-Lastly, you would share your excitement about the things you learned in this class with others by caring and serving people (and this world) well.
+Lastly, you would share your excitement about the things you learned in this class with others by caring for and serving people (and this world) well.

 A bit about David